ekmwest/ekmwest-site/src/posts/short-thoughts-2021.md

 A solution is a piece that can only be found by exploring the puzzle.

-Being uncertain is a powerful skill.
+Staying uncertain is a powerful skill.

 Don't announce the answer.
 Show the path to the place where you found the question.